twitter/the-algorithm/product-mixer/README.md

-Product Mixer
+pwoduct mixew
 =============

-## Overview
+## ovewview

-Product Mixer is a common service framework and set of libraries that make it easy to build, iterate on, and own product surface areas.
-It consists of:
+pwoduct m-mixew is a common s-sewvice fwamewowk a-and set of w-wibwawies that make i-it easy to buiwd, i-itewate on, 🥺 a-and own pwoduct s-suwface aweas. (⑅˘꒳˘) it consists of:

-- **Core Libraries:** A set of libraries that enable you to build execution pipelines out of reusable components.
-You define your logic in small, well-defined, reusable components and focus on expressing the business logic you want to have.
-Then you can define easy to understand pipelines that compose your components.
-Product Mixer handles the execution and monitoring of your pipelines allowing you to focus on what really matters, your business logic.
+- **cowe wibwawies:** a set of wibwawies that e-enabwe you to buiwd execution pipewines out of w-weusabwe components. nyaa~~ you define y-youw wogic in smow, :3 weww-defined, ( ͡o ω ͡o ) weusabwe components and focus o-on expwessing the business wogic y-you want to h-have. mya then you can define easy to undewstand pipewines that compose youw components. (///ˬ///✿) p-pwoduct mixew handwes the execution and monitowing of youw pipewines awwowing y-you to focus on nyani weawwy m-mattews, (˘ω˘) youw b-business wogic. ^^;;

-- **Service Framework:** A common service skeleton for teams to host their Product Mixer products.
+- **sewvice fwamewowk:** a-a common s-sewvice skeweton fow teams to host theiw pwoduct m-mixew pwoducts.

-- **Component Library:** A shared library of components made by the Product Mixer Team, or contributed by users.
-This enables you to both easily share the reusable components you make as well as benefit from the work other teams have done by utilizing their shared components in the library.
+- **component wibwawy:** a shawed wibwawy o-of components made by the pwoduct mixew team, (✿oωo) ow contwibuted by usews.
+(U ﹏ U) this enabwes you to both e-easiwy shawe the weusabwe components y-you make a-as weww as benefit f-fwom the wowk othew teams have done by utiwizing theiw shawed c-components in t-the wibwawy. -.-

-## Architecture
+## awchitectuwe

-The bulk of a Product Mixer can be broken down into Pipelines and Components.
-Components allow you to break business logic into separate, standardized, reusable, testable, and easily composable pieces, where each component has a well defined abstraction.
-Pipelines are essentially configuration files specifying which Components should be used and when.
-This makes it easy to understand how your code will execute while keeping it organized and structured in a maintainable way.
+t-the buwk of a pwoduct m-mixew can be bwoken down i-into pipewines and components. ^•ﻌ•^ components a-awwow you to bweak business wogic into s-sepawate, rawr standawdized, (˘ω˘) weusabwe, nyaa~~ t-testabwe, UwU and easiwy composabwe p-pieces, :3 whewe e-each component has a weww defined abstwaction. (⑅˘꒳˘) pipewines awe essentiawwy configuwation fiwes specifying which components s-shouwd b-be used and when. (///ˬ///✿) this makes it e-easy to undewstand h-how youw code w-wiww exekawaii~ whiwe keeping it owganized and stwuctuwed in a m-maintainabwe way. ^^;;

-Requests first go to Product Pipelines, which are used to select which Mixer Pipeline or Recommendation Pipeline to run for a given request.
-Each Mixer or Recommendation Pipeline may run multiple Candidate Pipelines to fetch candidates to include in the response.

-Mixer Pipelines combine the results of multiple heterogeneous Candidate Pipelines together (e.g. ads, tweets, users) while Recommendation Pipelines are used to score (via Scoring Pipelines) and rank the results of homogenous Candidate Pipelines so that the top ranked ones can be returned.
-These pipelines also marshall candidates into a domain object and then into a transport object to return to the caller.
+wequests fiwst go to pwoduct pipewines, which awe used to sewect w-which mixew pipewine ow wecommendation p-pipewine t-to wun fow a-a given wequest. >_< each mixew ow wecommendation p-pipewine m-may wun muwtipwe c-candidate p-pipewines to fetch candidates to incwude in the w-wesponse. rawr x3

+mixew p-pipewines combine t-the wesuwts o-of muwtipwe hetewogeneous c-candidate pipewines togethew (e.g. /(^•ω•^) ads, :3 tweets, usews) w-whiwe wecommendation pipewines awe used to scowe (via scowing pipewines) and wank the wesuwts o-of homogenous candidate pipewines so that the top wanked ones can b-be wetuwned. (ꈍᴗꈍ) these p-pipewines awso m-mawshaww candidates into a domain o-object and then into a twanspowt o-object to w-wetuwn to the cawwew. /(^•ω•^)

-Candidate Pipelines fetch candidates from underlying Candidate Sources and perform some basic operations on the Candidates, such as filtering out unwanted candidates, applying decorations, and hydrating features.
+candidate pipewines fetch candidates fwom undewwying candidate souwces and p-pewfowm some basic opewations o-on the candidates, (⑅˘꒳˘) such as fiwtewing o-out unwanted c-candidates, ( ͡o ω ͡o ) appwying decowations, òωó and hydwating f-featuwes. (⑅˘꒳˘)